 Federal Funding Responses to Questions

 WPM and all stations receive questions from the public about defunding public broadcasting.
-These emanate from various areas including bills and acts in Congress, congressional responses to listeners/viewers, NPR/PBS leadership interviews, comments from the Administration, articles in other news media, among other sources.
+They emanate from various areas including bills and acts in Congress, congressional responses to listeners/viewers, NPR/PBS/CPB leadership interviews and statements, comments from the Administration, articles in other news media, among other sources.
 Here are some key points and responses that may be helpful.

 This page will be updated as questions/issues come in.